sviridovserg/sviridovserg.github.io/_posts/2017-03-04-blog-on-gihub-with-jekyll-in-docker.markdown

 {% highlight PowerShell %}

- docker run -w /srv/jekyll -v <absolute-path-to-folder>:/srv/jekyll -p=4000:4000 <container-name>
+ Docker run -w /srv/jekyll -v <absolute-path-to-folder>:/srv/jekyll -p=4000:4000 <container-name>

 {% endhighlight %}

-Here we are telling docker to run our container with working folder "/srv/jekyll", mapping our folder with blog sources to working folder in the container and mapping 4000 port on localhost to 4000 port on the container.
+Here we are telling Docker to run our container with working folder "/srv/jekyll", mapping our folder with blog sources to working folder in the container and mapping 4000 port on localhost to 4000 port on the container.

 Now just open your favorite browser and navigate to [http://localhost:4000](http://localhost:4000) to see your blog.